 Tours can be arranged to visit the nearby villages of Bilbil and Yabob to see traditional clay pots being made or you can explore Madang harbor with a morning harbor cruise.
 The south Coast road leads to the Balek Wildlife Sanctuary, which has strange fish-filled sulphurous caves, jungle walks, and hot springs.
 The Sanctuary was also location for filming scenes into he Pierce Brosnan movie "Robinson Crusoe".

-A variety of local markets sell artefacts, shell jewellery, cavings and pottery.
+A variety of local markets sell artefacts, shell jewelry, cavings and pottery.
 The main streets, of which there are around 4, are composed of supermarkets or large stores.
 People from the outlying islands come in to shop and take their goods back.

 Official languages English, Tok Pisin, Hiri Motu